 MAI welcomes a variety of submissions from strict, scholarly register to a more experimental or avant-garde approach to analysis.
 A selection of best feminist writing and creative work will be published bi-annually via this website.
-We operate an innovative open peer review system that enables dialogue between editor/art critic and writer/artist.
-Submissions will only be published if recommended by peer reviewers and accepted by co-editors-in-chief and subject area editors.
+We operate a full peer review process that is subject to external and anonymous review by at least two independent reviewers.
+Submissions are then reviewed further by at least one editor-in-chief and potentially several board members.
+Submissions will only be published if recommended by two anonymous peer reviewers, by both co-editors-in-chief and at least one board member.

 We welcome submissions in the following formats:

 - interviews (1000-3000 words)

 - book reviews (between 1500-3000 words).
 Please note that correspondence/suggestions/requests for reviews should be sent directly to email@example.com